Marshall Monitor II ANC Review

 Our conclusion on the Marshall Monitor II in the test

 With its smart design, the Marshall Monitor II ANC can perhaps also polarize a bit.
 In any case, it scores with effective ANC and its great operating philosophy.
 His sound is clearly in the top league and doesn’t make any mistakes worth mentioning in any musical style.

 His sound is always clear, well-drawn, musical, and fatigue-free.
 The lack of high-resolution Bluetooth transmission codecs is not to be criticized because of the price range.
-However, we would still like them – for a few euros more – because the appearance of the Monitor II ANC via cable makes it clear that it easily catches up with the sound reference class could.
+However, we would still like them – for a few dollars more – because the appearance of the Monitor II ANC via cable makes it clear that it easily catches up with the sound reference class could.
 Nevertheless, Marshall once again delivers a small sensation.